TW: pet loss, grief, mention of dog attack. This might be a long one, I'm unpacking a lot right now.

 Riley, his brother, and his friend Colton - all athletes - had triangulated Blynken like a little football and captured her before she could get into trouble or hurt during the coming January storm.
 When I arrived, still in my pink tights, she was hanging out in their garage.
 Big eyes, sweet and soft puppy fur... such an innocent expression.
 She had been timid with everyone else, but she let me pick her up.

-The thing is, and most of us know this, you can try to protect anyone or anything you love, but the world will still happen to them.
+As I learned with Blynken, you can try to protect the things you love... but the world will still happen to them.
 To live a life is to have things happen to you!
 But scary things happened to her all the time, and I think that is part of why I was so clingy with her.
-She survived at least a few cancer scares, eating a huge weed cupcake (ugh I feel so bad even remembering it, but I want to be honest here), severe pneumonia, and (most important to this story, and her most famous near-death experience) an attack by a neighbor's dog.
+She survived at a few cancer scares, eating a huge weed cupcake (ugh I feel so bad even remembering it), severe pneumonia, and (most important to this story, and her most famous near-death experience) an attack by a neighbor's dog.
 So she was living on lots and lots of borrowed time.
 Each incident made me more protective, and less able to relax about my dog's safety.
 I was so paranoid she would eat a grape, develop diabetes, or idk.
 Get attacked again.
 Thankfully she didn't know I was paranoid, and she had a lot of fun cuddling, being cozy, and living her life with me, despite my overprotectiveness.
+And after a long year of severe cognitive decline throughout 2023, it was our choice to let her go in the living room of our apartment in Chicago in 2024.
+I accept the life I gave her even if it was protective, because it was our life, and we really took care of each other.
+She was my unconditional friend.

 The thing is, Blynken's cognitive decline was really painful for me.
 I watched a really beloved pet become super fearful of everything, pacing, and crying.
 I had to clean up so many messes, and spent thousands and thousands of dollars I didn't have at the vet to try and help her.
 Once she passed, I think I had to pack up her death into a little corner of my memory and just leave it at that. [to be continued.
 I need to take a break from writing this ♥]